 What They’re Learning

 As your child plays Tell Tale, they’re learning to take familiar characters and create new adventures for them.
-This really relies on creative thinking.
+This relies on creative thinking.

 At first, don’t be surprised if your kids stick to familiar story points as they play.
-However, do encourage them to think about what happens next, or what else could have happened.
+However, do encourage them to think about what happens next or what else could have happened.
 With your encouragement to be creative, they’ll be spinning their own stories before you know it.

 Other skills your child will practice by playing Tell Tale: